In a thrilling comeback win, U.S. women take home Olympic hockey gold over Canada

 The Americans won the first gold medal back in 1998, but it took 20 years to win a second — on a shootout, no less.

 But things have changed dramatically over the past year.
-Since February 2025, the two teams have faced each other nine times — including last week in an Olympic group stage match — and the U.S. has won all but one (and the last six straight).
+Since February 2025, the two teams have faced each other nine times — including last week in an Olympic group stage match — and the U.S. has won all but one.

 Coming into the 2026 Games, Canada placed its Olympic bet on experienced players.
 The U.S. instead bet on youth development.
 The average age of the U.S. Olympic roster is under 27 years old, while Canada's roster, on average, is just about 30.
 Seven American players are still in college; Canada has zero.

-Now, the Americans' wager is paying off.
+Now, the Americans' wager has paid off.
 Four of the team's five leading scorers in Milan — including Edwards, defensemen Caroline Harvey and forwards Hannah Bilka and Abbey Murphy — are all 22, 23 or 24 years old.

-"Those players act like they've been there because they have," said teammate Taylor Heise after Monday's semifinal.
-"It's so important that they've gotten that time and we've given them those opportunities, because they're so confident when they get out there."
+"In my opinion, I think this is the best hockey team [that] women's hockey has ever seen," said U.S. forward Kelly Pannek.
+"Up and down the lineup in every single role, whether it was points on the board or penalty kills, power plays, you name it, everyone knew what their role was going into this and executed."

 Thursday's final was the last Olympic game for Knight, the most accomplished hockey player in U.S. Olympic history.
 She has competed in five Olympic Games, winning two gold medals, including Thursday's, and three silvers.
 Her equalizer late in the third period marked her 15th career Olympic goal, the most all-time of any U.S. women's hockey player.